The Argentine Gas and Oil Market

 SGE Resolution No. 437/19 issued on July 30, 2019, launched a national and international public tender for the award of a gas transportation license to connect the town of Tratayén, in the Province of Neuquén, with the city of Salliqueló, in the Province of Buenos Aires (phase 1), and Salliqueló with the City of San Nicolás de los Arroyos, in the Province of Buenos Aires (phase 2).

 The new license provided for a Temporary Special Regime for the first 17 years of the total 35-year concession term for the repayment of the construction and, for the rest of the concession period, Gas Law No. 24,076 would be in effect.
 Moreover, the license agreement provides an irrevocable transportation offer of 10 million m3 per day to CAMMESA (Argentine Wholesale Electricity Market Clearing Company or Compañía Administradora del Mercado Mayorista Eléctrico) for 15 years.

 The tenders’ opening date was successively postponed, and on December 30, 2020 SE Resolution No. 448/20 was published, which renders this call for tenders ineffective, and instructs the Under secretariat of Hydrocarbons to evaluate other alternatives for constructing a new gas pipeline and/or transportation capacities’ extension.

 Household Gas Bottles’ Program and Propane for Grids Agreement

-In November 2018 Pampa closed the sale of 21% of Oldelval’s capital stock to ExxonMobil, keeping a 2.1% equity interest in OldelVal.
+In November 2018, Pampa divested 21% of Oldelval’s capital stock to ExxonMobil Exploration Argentina S.R.L., keeping a 2.1% equity interest in OldelVal.